Did you recently see a mystery PURPLE bird in Canada?

 - Columba livia

-Rock Pigeons are extremely common in Canada, but they are almost exclusively found in urban areas.
+Rock Pigeons are extremely common in southern Canada, but they are almost exclusively found in urban areas.
 These birds are what everyone refers to as a “pigeon.”
 You have probably seen them gathering in huge flocks in city parks, hoping to get tossed some birdseed or leftover food.

 The typical pigeon has a gray back, a blue-grey head, and two black wing bars.
 In addition, look for a purple iridescence around their necks!